Anise Hyssop flowers

 Other Names: Giant Hyssop, Licorice Mint

-Anise Hyssop has masses of beautiful spikes of lightly-scented powder blue flowers rising above the foliage from mid summer to mid fall, which are most effective when planted in groupings.
+Anise Hyssop has masses of beautiful spikes of lightly-scented lavender flowers rising above the foliage from mid summer to mid fall, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its attractive fragrant pointy leaves remain dark green in color throughout the season.
-The fruit is not ornamentally significant.

 Anise Hyssop is an herbaceous perennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.